SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 ### Deploying the Intel Unite® Plugin
 Follow these steps to deploy the Intel Unite® Plugin
 #### Building the plugin
-- Build the code developed to generate AttendeeAnalyticsPlugin.dll file.
+- Build the plugin code developed, to generate AttendeeAnalyticsPlugin.dll file.
     ![](./images/build_solution.JPG)

-    The AttendeeAnalyticsPlugin.dll file is generated in the project folder bin\debug
+    The AttendeeAnalyticsPlugin.dll file is generated in the project folder bin\Debug

     ![](./images/dll_path.JPG)